Written by

 • A crucial resource for students who are permitted to take the digital SAT in a paper format

-• Detailed answers and explanations from the test-makers giving you an idea of how they think
+• Detailed answers and explanations from the test-makers give you an idea of how they think

 • The most number of practice tests - more than anywhere else - and that too from the official body, i.e. CollegeBoard